- Work With USAID

 Additional Qualifications: All candidates must be U.S. citizens currently enrolled and in good standing in a college or university Bachelors, Masters Degree or PhD program, must have at least a 3.0 Grade Point Average (GPA), must meet the qualifications outlined in each position description outlined above, and be able to receive a U.S. Government security clearance.

-Application Deadline: Applications will be reviewed periodically throughout the year (e.g. applications will be reviewed in November for positions starting in January; in February for summer positions, and in July for positions starting in the Fall).
+Application Deadline: Applications will be reviewed periodically throughout the year (e.g. applications will be reviewed in February for positions starting in the summer; in July for positions starting in the fall).

 Location: Washington, DC